d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

 ## Summary

-* Word vectors pretrained on a large-scale corpus can often be applied to downstream natural language processing tasks.
+* In practice, word vectors that are pretrained on large corpora can be applied to downstream natural language processing tasks.
-* We can use pretrained word vectors to seek synonyms and analogies.
+* Pretrained word vectors can be applied to the word similarity and analogy tasks.

 ## Exercises

 1. Test the fastText results using `TokenEmbedding('wiki.en')`.
-1. If the dictionary is extremely large, how can we accelerate finding synonyms and analogies?
+1. When the vocabulary is extremely large, how can we find similar words or complete a word analogy faster?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/387)